• Skip to main content

 Instructions

-• Mix all ingredients together.
-Masala is ready, store in an airtight jar in fridge.
-Use within 6 months.
+• Masala is ready, store it in an airtight jar in the fridge.
+Use within 6-8 months.

 Notes

-2. You can substitute 75 grams almonds with 75 grams cashew.
-So you use 150 gram cashew.
+2. You can substitute 75 grams of almonds with 75 grams of cashew.
+So you use 150 grams of cashew.

 3. Pumpkin seeds can be substituted with sesame seeds.
-So you need 50 gram sesame seeds.
+So you will need 50 grams of sesame seeds.

 Nutrition Information